East Indian Coconut Cake Recipe

 Jump to Recipe

 This traditional East Indian coconut cake is different from regular coconut cakes.
 It’s dense and moist, and a delight to eat.
-Traditionally made with fresh coconut, you can also use desiccated coconut.
+Traditionally a fresh coconut cake, you can also use desiccated coconut for this EI coconut cake.

 A coconut cake log and a coconut cake slice on a black plate.